-For small number of message gap, clients can recover lost messages using the retransmission server.
+Both OMD-C Feed and OMD-Index Feed have their own dedicated RTSs.
+For small number of message gap, clients can recover lost messages using the RTS.
 The connection between the RTS and the client is reliable (TCP/IP).
 In order to receive lost messages, clients need to send a Retransmission Request.
 The RTS will respond with a Retransmission Response which can indicate that either the request has been accepted or rejected (the RetransStatus field).
 If accepted, the RetransStatus field will be 0, and if rejected, the values can be 1, 2, 100 or 101.

-The retransmission server contains only a relatively small number of messages (50,000) from each broadcast stream.
+The RTS contains only a relatively small number of messages (50,000) from each broadcast stream.
 The RTS should not be thought of as a means of recovering intraday.
 It serves only as real time retransmission of a relatively small number of lost messages.